 Relocating to a new city is a big move.
 A new city, in a new country (when you don’t speak the language) is an even bigger move.
-Luckily, we’ve had a bit of practice at this but it still feels quite daunting when the day finally comes to pack up your things and get on that flight.
+Luckily, we’ve had a bit of practice at moving to new places.
+However, it still feels quite daunting when the day finally comes to pack up your things and get on that flight.

-I think the key to moving to another country is a bit of planning (so that you don’t feel overwhelmed), a bit of research into your new home (so that you know what to expect) and a lot of courage (you made the decision to move for a reason, have faith in yourself and don’t look back).
+I think the key to moving to another country is a bit of planning (so that you don’t feel overwhelmed).
+A bit of research into your new home (so that you know what to expect).
+Plus a lot of courage (you made the decision to move for a reason, have faith in yourself and don’t look back).

-We moved from London to Madrid in early 2017.
+We moved to Madrid in early 2017.
 It is an amazing city, we’ve really settled in here and fallen in love with Spain in general.
 To be honest we’ve been wowed by what Madrid has to offer.
 Beautiful architecture, bustling streets and plazas, delicious food and drink and vast green spaces.

 The logistics of moving from London to Madrid was (pretty) stress free.
 We used a website called AnyVan.com and found Wheeler Logistics to bring over our tv, record player, vinyl collection and a big box of books.
 It was all delivered safe and sound to our new apartment a few days after moving in.
 Brad was in constant contact with them, discussing the final shipping price, tracking the shipment and planning the delivery day.